 - a.
 When the Tenant was accepted for occupancy of a Unit, the Management Agent reviewed the Tenant's application file for compliance with certain criteria (collectively, the "Screening Criteria") set forth and defined in the Landlord's Tenant Selection Plan ("TSP").
-The Tenant demonstrated compliance with the Screening Criteria, or that the Tenant was working to meet the Screening Criteria - b.
+The Tenant demonstrated compliance with the Screening Criteria, or that the Tenant was working to meet the Screening Criteria. - b.
 Working to Meet the Screening Criteria.
-Check if applicable: - 1.
-Notwithstanding the Tenant's failure to satisfy one or more of the Screening Criteria, the Tenant has been conditionally accepted for occupancy because Tenant was compliant with Tenant's prior lease at the time of application and admission and provided evidence sufficient in the Management Agent's discretion that the Tenant is working to meet the Screening Criteria, as permitted under Section IX(L) of the TSP - 2.
+Check if applicable: . - 1.
+Notwithstanding the Tenant's failure to satisfy one or more of the Screening Criteria, the Tenant has been conditionally accepted for occupancy because Tenant was compliant with Tenant's prior lease at the time of application and admission and provided evidence sufficient in the Management Agent's discretion that the Tenant is working to meet the Screening Criteria, as permitted under Section IX(L) of the TSP. - 2.
 If the Tenant has been conditionally admitted because the Management Agent has determined that the Tenant is working to meet the Screening Criteria pursuant to the activities described in the TSP, the Tenant and the Management Agent have memorialized in writing the conditions the Tenant is currently satisfying and must continue to satisfy to show that he or she is working to meet the Screening Criteria (the "Compliance Plan").
-Failure to comply with the conditions of the Compliance Plan at any time during the first year of occupancy shall not be grounds for termination of the Lease Agreement, but shall be grounds for termination thereafter. - 3.
+Failure to comply with the conditions of the Compliance Plan at any time during the first year of occupancy shall not be grounds for termination of the Lease Agreement, but shall be grounds for termination thereafter.
+Verification of continuing to satisfy the Compliance Plan will be reviewed every 90 days by the Management Agent to determine status of the Tenant to meet the Screening Criteria. - 3.
 If the Tenant is working to meet the Screening Criteria pursuant to the Compliance Agreement, and after 9 months of occupancy the Tenant does not meet such Screening Criteria, the Management Agent will notify the CHA to begin looking for a unit for the resident at a property where the Tenant satisfies the occupancy criteria.
-If the Tenant does not meet the Screening Criteria he or she is working to meet pursuant to the required activities within one year of Tenant's move-in date, the Management Agent shall notify the Tenant and the CHA, and the CHA shall transfer the Tenant to a unit outside the Park Boulevard PHASE 1B rental development.
-The CHA will relocate Tenant within a reasonable time after the first anniversary of the Tenant's move-in date. - Continued Compliance with Screening Criteria. - 1.
-Tenant shall continue to comply with the Screening Criteria defined and set forth in Sections IX.B.
-IX.C.4, IX.C.5, IX.C 6, IX.C.7, IX.E, IX.F.
-IX.G and IX.H of the TSP throughout Tenant's residency in the Unit, as applicable (the "Ongoing Compliance Requirements").
+If the Tenant does not meet the Screening Criteria he or she is working to meet pursuant to the required activities within one year of Tenant's move-in date, the Management Agent shall notify the Tenant and the CHA, and the CHA shall transfer the Tenant to a unit outside the Park Boulevard PHASE 2A rental development.
+The CHA will-relocate Tenant within a reasonable time after the first anniversary of the Tenant's move-in date. - Continued Compliance with Screening Criteria. - 1.
+Tenant shall continue to comply with the Screening Criteria defined and set forth in Sections IX.B, IX.C.4, IX.C.5, IX.C.6, IX.C.7, IX.E, IX.F, IX.G and IX.H of the TSP throughout Tenant's residency in the Unit, as applicable (the "Ongoing Compliance Requirements").
 Tenant shall be reexamined for compliance with the Ongoing Compliance Requirements and may meet with the Management Agent's social services coordinator to assess Tenant's social services needs.
-Tenant shall comply with Landlord's requests for verification by signing releases or authorizations for third party sources of information, presenting documents for review, or providing or forms of verification acceptable to the Management Agent.
+Tenant shall comply with Landlord's requests for verification by signing releases or authorizations for third party sources of information, presenting documents for review, or providing or forms of verification acceptable to the Management Agent every 90 days.